 Run Options

-Run options encompass the flexibility to execute tests on-demand, scheduled intervals, or in response to specific events.
+Run options encompass the flexibility to execute tests on demand, at scheduled intervals, or in response to specific events.

 Flexible run options adapt to dynamic operational needs.
 Whether triggered manually or automatically, they ensure that monitoring aligns precisely with your organizational requirements.